gonengazit/Celia/README.md

 * Due to the last point, Celia uses floats instead of 16.16 Fixed point numbers, which may cause some differences from PICO-8
 * No support for seeding reproducing randomness deterministically (yet)
 * No support for coroutines, as they cannot be serialized in standard lua, as far as I know
+* The spritesheet and music/sfx data are not serialized as part of the state, and will not rewind correctly.
+* Right now Celia is a bit of a memory hog, consuming ~0.5MB per frame (depending on the cart).
+A more "traditional" savestate-based TAS tool could be created to address this issue

 # Usage